Building Positive Communications in your Relationship

 - Seek couple’s counselling

-Couple’s counselling can help improve your communication skills.
+Couple’s counselling and our Couples Communication Class can help improve your communication skills.

 If you have identified with any of the above horsemen, you may benefit from seeking support from a therapist.
-There are several publications written by John Gottman.
-Highly recommended on this reading list is Seven Principles for Making Marriage Work.
-This publication is research-based and offers strategies and tools for couples who may be struggling with negative communication patterns.
+There are several recommended relationship advice articles in our blog.
+Most of our blog offers strategies and tools for couples who may be struggling with negative communication patterns.